Eaglestrike/114_code_docs/source/docs/getting_started/making_project.md

 Then select the base folder this project will be held in (it’s good practice to keep all your projects in an isolated folder called “robotics” or something), and name the project depending on what you’re doing.
+For example "test_project".
 When all the settings are correct, click “generate project”.

 ```{image} media/image6.png